openSUSE/news-o-o/_posts/2007-10-08-people-of-opensuse-christian-boltz.markdown

-#### There's a thunderstorm outside ” do you turn off your computer?
+#### There's a thunderstorm outside â€” do you turn off your computer?

 I just turn off my external monitor and the laptop power supply.
 There was never a thunderstorm that took longer than my laptop battery lasted.